mapcrafter/mapcrafter/docs/configuration.rst

     ``spawn``
       Shows the light conditions where different kinds mobs can spawn at day/night.

+    At the moment there is only one overlay per map section allowed because the overlay is rendered just like a render mode on top of the world.
+If you want to render multiple overlays, you need multiple map sections.
+This behavior might change in future Mapcrafter versions so you will be able to dynamically switch multiple overlays on and off in the web interface.

 ``rotations = [top-left] [top-right] [bottom-right] [bottom-left]``

     **Default:** ``top-left``